SevagSA/SevagSA/README.md

 ### Hi there 👋, my name is Sevag
 About me:
 - 🎓 Computer Science @ Concordia University (with a focus on Artificial Intelligence)
-- 💼 Incoming AI SWE intern @ Intact Financial Corporation
+- 💼 AI SWE intern @ Intact Financial Corporation

 <hr />